GENERAL INFO

 Course Preparation

-You DO have to be physically capable and active.
+• You DO have to be physically capable and active.
 Our courses are demanding.
-You will use your muscles in new and challenging ways or ways that you have not used them in a while!
+You will use your muscles in new and challenging ways.

-It takes strength and fitness to carry a 50+ pound pack for 5 miles or climb a rock wall.
+• It takes strength and fitness to paddle a boat for six or eight hours a day, carry a 50+ pound pack for 5 miles or climb a rock wall.
 If you aren’t already involved in a fitness program, now is the time to start.
 Your efforts will pay off in enjoyment, comfort and fun.

 PREPARATION FOR WATER ACTIVITIES